wmullany/APT/README.md

 # Advanced Persistent Threats (APTs)

-This repository serves as an educational resource for understanding and simulating Advanced Persistent Threats (APTs).
-APTs are sophisticated, long-term attacks aimed at stealing sensitive information rather than causing immediate damage.

 ## Repository Structure

 - **initial-compromise/**: Contains files related to the initial compromise phase, including phishing emails and malicious attachments.